llvm/llvm-lnt/docs/tests.rst

        --cmake-cache Release

 Since the CMake test-suite uses lit to run the tests and compare their output, LNT needs to know the path to your LLVM lit installation.
-The test-suite Holds some common common configurations in CMake caches.
+The test-suite holds some common configurations in CMake caches.
 The ``--cmake-cache`` flag and the ``--cmake-define`` flag allow you to change how LNT configures cmake for the test-suite run.